What is the most important thing about Arbiter?

 If you are assigned a game and accept it, you have to contact the person who assigned you that game to turn the game back (this would be the person from whom the e-mail came announcing that you had new games).
 Assigning fees generally apply to turnbacks but are waived for unavoidable situations such as injuries.

 Please note that you are not to find your own substitute if you cannot make a game; that is the assigner's job (if you know someone who is available, you can suggest that person, which is often helpful and appreciated; however, the final decision is the assigner's).
 If you can't contact your assigner, contact another UMLOA assigner (Harold Buck, Matt Dempsey, or Brad Scibak; you can get their contact info from Arbiter).
 If you can't contact anyone, make sure you have e-mails and phone calls in to the assigner, the backup assigners, your partner or partners, and the home team head coach or host site contact.
 Suspensions may result if you do not attempt to contact these people and do not show up for a game.

-You can set your travel limits and departure ZIP code by day of week.
+You must set your travel limits and departure ZIP code by day of week (if you leave the ZIP code blank, you can't get any assignments).
 This is helpful if you'll, say, be leaving from work in Minneapolis on weekdays and from home in Buffalo on weekends.
 Please remember that the wider you set your travel limits the more games you are likely to get.
 For summer games, 25 miles or more for weeknights is generally appropriate, and longer for weekends (there are normally only one or two tournaments on a weekend, so if you have a narrow travel limit you will probably get no games on most weekends).

 After you sign in, click "Blocks," then click "Travel Limits" in the sub-bar.
 Click the pencil icon to edit a day.
 Set your departure ZIP code for that day and the distance you are willing to travel.
 Click the checkmark to save the changes.